Daniel-KM/Omeka-S-module-BulkEdit/README.md

 order to modify or to clean them.

 Current processes are:
-- Replace value of a property
+- Replace value of a property (directly or via regex)
 - Prepend or append a string to a value of a property
 - Set or remove language of a property
 - Set visibility of a property public or private